Azure-Samples/azure-opensource-labs/cloud-native/aks-open-service-mesh/README.md

 ## Validate access to the Kubernetes cluster

-Before we pull down credentials from AKS make sure you have `kubectl` CLI locally.
+Before you pull down credentials from AKS make sure you have `kubectl` CLI locally.

 > If you do not have `kubectl` installed yet, run the `az aks install-cli` to install it using Azure CLI.